Cyfrin/moccasin/docs/source/dependencies.rst

 Dependencies
 ############

-Moccasin allows for working with either:
+For working with smart contracts, ``moccasin`` allows for working with either:

 - :ref:`Installing from GitHub repositories <installing_github_dependencies>`